Contacts

 Any questions should be sent in writing to sarah@degregorio.org and will be answered in an expeditious manner.

-Please use our form to upload your application and any supporting files.
+Finalists, please use our form to upload your Grant Application

 Grant Winners